-Do you know how to say devil in Japanese?
-Wanting to understand the differences between oni, akuma, youkai, bakemono and others?
-In this article we are going to see 10 ways to say demon in Japanese.
+Do you know how to say demon in Japanese?
+Want to understand the differences between oni, akuma, youkai, bakemono, and others?
+In this article, we will see 10 ways to say demon in Japanese.

-In the Japanese language it is common to find different ways of expressing the same idea, this is because the Japanese language has different concepts for the same possible idea, but that changes according to the context and the situation.
+In the Japanese language, it is common to find various ways to express the same idea, because the Japanese language has several concepts for a possibly same idea, but that changes according to the context and the situation.

 This means that something said or expressed can have several variations, since to fit the right context you need a different vocabulary.
-Although this idea is common in languages such as English and Portuguese, in Asian languages more attention is paid to the historical, written and period context when you are going to use a certain expression or word.
+Although this idea is common in languages like English and Portuguese, in Asian languages, more attention is usually given to the historical, written, and period context when you are going to use a certain expression or word.

-With the Japanese language it would be no different, the word "Demon" is a word that appears a lot in books, movies, and elements of Japanese culture, but as explained above, with a very different meaning from what you see in Western culture.
+With the Japanese language, it would be no different; the word “Demon” is a word that appears quite often in books, movies, and elements of Japanese culture, but as explained earlier, with a very different meaning than what is seen in Western culture.

-Let's understand these differences, and show that the word "Demon" in the Japanese language has more of a folkloric sense than a properly religious one as we have in the West.
+Let’s understand these differentiations and show that the word “Demon” in the Japanese language has more of a folkloric meaning than a strictly religious one as we have in the West.

 We also recommend reading: